Angaza Nursery School Well and Handwashing Station Project – Kenya

 The group pays to have water brought to the compound from a stream about 2 km away each morning to provide cooking and drinking water for the children.
 Due to the difficulty and cost of obtaining water for the nursery school, hand washing is infrequent for the children and the staff.

-This project is to dig a 40 foot deep borehole on the nursery school compound.
+This project is to dig a 40-foot-deep borehole in the nursery school compound.
 In addition, a handwashing station will be built.

 A secure cover for the well will be constructed (which will remain locked when not in use) to ensure the safety of the children on the compound and control the sanitation of the water.